x-square/data_analytics/24-05-maths-statistics-python.md

 Solution: x = 2 , y = 34 , z = -8
 ```

-## Eigenvalues and eigenvectors
+## Eigenvectors and eigenvalues

+**Eigenvectors** denoted by $v$ are non-zero vectors that retain their direction (or reverse it) when transformed by a matrix, though their length may change.
+They indicate the directions along which a linear transformation stretches, compresses, or flips the data.
+Essentially, eigenvectors reveal the principal directions of maximum variance in the data.

-Eigenvalues denoted by $λ$ are scalars that represent how a linear transformation stretches or compresses space along certain directions.
+Eigenvalues denoted by $λ$ are scalars that indicate how much a linear transformation stretches or compresses space along specific directions.
+They measure the extent of stretching or compression applied to their corresponding eigenvectors during the transformation, reflecting the magnitude of variance in those directions.

-Eigenvectors denoted by $v$ are non-zero vectors that remain in the same direction or opposite direction after being transformed by a matrix, possibly scaled.
+Why they are important in data analysis:

+- **Dimensionality reduction**: Used in techniques like Principal Component Analysis (PCA) to reduce the number of variables while preserving important data features.
+- **Feature extraction**: Help identify the main patterns and directions of variance in the data.
+- **Data compression**: Enable data simplification by focusing on the most significant components.
+- **Noise reduction**: By ignoring components with small eigenvalues, we can filter out noise.
+- **Understanding transformations**: Provide insights into how data is transformed, aiding in the interpretation of linear transformations.

 The eigenvalue equation is $Av=λv$, where $A$ is the matrix, $v$ is the eigenvector, and $λ$ is the eigenvalue.